psteinb/meetingcpp2017/slides.md

   - visualisation technique conceived by [Brendan Gregg](https://github.com/brendangregg) (Netflix)
   - seemless integration into perf, dtrace, systemtap, XCode Instruments, Lightweight Java Profiler, Microsoft Visual Studio profiles, ...
-  - based on collected perf samples and the stacktrace they were collected in
+  - based on collected counter samples and the stacktrace they were collected in

   .]